 Type foundry A2-TYPE working with Margaret Calvert, industrial design consultancy Billings Jackson and wayfinding specialist City ID have created a new wayfinding system for Moscow’s public transport.

-The artist has designed his “first piece of public art” by decorating the exterior of a ferry with multi-coloured patterns, which replicate world war one “dazzle” ships that were designed to confuse the enemy.
+The artist has designed his “first piece of public art” by decorating the exterior of a ferry with multi-coloured patterns, which replicate world war one “dazzle” ships that were designed to confuse the

 The V&A’s All This Belongs to You exhibition looks at what art, design and architecture can tell us about civic identity, citizenship and privacy.

-Wayne Hemingway and architect Christophe Egret are among signatories of a letter backing the Labour Party for the next election, while business leaders including Lord Stuart Rose have come out in favour of the Tories.
+Wayne Hemingway and architect Christophe Egret are among signatories of a letter backing the Labour Party for the next election, while business leaders including Lord Stuart Rose have come out

 Candid, frank and outspoken, industrial designer Jongerius thinks designers need to create products that are more valuable and less ephemeral.
-She also thinks that designers need to take control and not be bullied out of the manufacturing process.
+She also thinks that designers need to take control and

 The Story Museum in Oxford is holding an exhibition looking at how illustrators including Quentin Blake and Emily Gravett create their work.
-We talk to the show’s curator about the insights she got when putting it together.
+We talk to the show’s curator about the

 We talk to Robert Opie, founder-director of London’s Museum of Brands, Packaging and Advertising, as the museum prepares to move to a new venue on Lancaster Road.